 Meal Break Waiver - Second Meal »

-Use this form when a nonexempt worker's shift will be more than 10 hours but less than 12 hours, the worker has not waived his/her first meal break, and both you and the worker wish to waive the second required 30-minute meal break.
+Use this form when a nonexempt worker's shift will be more than 10 hours but less than 12 hours, the worker has not waived their first meal break, and both you and the worker wish to waive the second required 30-minute meal break.